alicht/DOM-manipulation/DOM/part3.md

 ```
 document.getElementsByClassName();
 ```
-Now we want to access more than one element, and in our example we have two elements with a demo class.
+Now we want to access more than one element, and in our example we have two elements with a `demo` class.

 ``` html
 <div class="demo">Access me by class (1)</div>
 <div class="demo">Access me by class (2)</div>
 ```
-Let's access our elements in the Console and put them in a variable called demoClass.
+Let's access our elements in the console and put them in a variable called `demoClass`.

 ``` javascript
 const demoClass = document.getElementsByClassName('demo');